8 Days Nepal Tour

 The 8 Days Nepal Tour concludes.
 Our airport representative will drop you at the international airport in Kathmandu for your flight departure from Nepal.

-We will provide Samsara Resort or a similar 3-star hotel in Kathmandu, located in Thamel.
-In Pokhara, you will stay at Tika Resort or a similar-standard hotel located in Lakeside Pokhara.
-Similarly, In Lumbini, we will provide Zambala Hotel or similar and Chitwan Boutique Hotel or an equally standard hotel in Chitwan.
-Also, we will use a tourist bus for solo travelers, and for the group, a private car will be provided.
-The single supplement charge is USD 350, and you can pay the whole amount via our online payment system without any bank service charges.
+We will provide Hotel Thamel Park or a similar 3-star hotel in Kathmandu, located in Thamel.
+In Pokhara, you will stay at Paradise Boutique Hotel or a similar-standard hotel located in Lakeside Pokhara.
+Similarly, In Lumbini, we will provide Zambala Hotel or a similar and Hotel Parkland or an equally standard hotel in Chitwan.
+Also, we will use a tourist bus for solo travelers, and a private car will be provided for the group.
+The single supplement charge is USD 350; you can pay the whole amount via our online payment system without bank service charges.

 Customize this trip with help from our local travel specialist that matches your interests.